 [00:24:58.780] - Liz Fraley

 Now it's time to type in those questions if you haven't already, and while you do, here's a look at what's coming up.
-The TC Dojo mastermind groups are monthly driven member discussion groups where attendees present their specific challenges to a group of their peers in a confidential, supportive environment.
+The TPC Affinity Groups are monthly driven member discussion groups where attendees present their specific challenges to a group of their peers in a confidential, supportive environment.

 [00:25:15.330] - Liz Fraley

-The mastermind is a collaborative environment where everyone lends their experience to each other.
+The affinity groups are a collaborative environment where everyone lends their experience to each other.
 They can get feedback and advice about topics on their mind in real-time from others who've been in their shoes.
 It's been amazing to participate in and a lot of fun, too.
 We have three going on right now.
 One is everything Techcomm, DITA, Topic-based authoring, the specifics of cross-references or graphics.
 The other two are product-focused on Windchill for IT and Arbortext users.

 [00:25:42.360] - Liz Fraley

 These sessions are not free.
 They're a way to guarantee commitment between the participants.
 You can sign up at the TC Dojo Web site at tcdojo.org.
 We know sometimes magic is just having the time to collaborate with someone who's been where you are.